 The Family History centre will reopen on Monday and Tuesday only from 9 May 2022.
 It will also be open one Saturday per month from 2 July 2022, (2 July, 6 August & 3 September) with the exception of Public Holidays.
 Spaces will be by strict appointment only and bookings can be made by calling 0141 287 7655.

 For Genealogy Centre information please visit www.glasgow.gov.uk/article/17698/Family-History

 Newspapers and periodicals are available.
 Remember we do offer many eMagazines online here.

-Yes –although, as with all areas in our facilities, social distancing measures will be in place.
+Yes –although, as with all areas in our facilities, social distancing is encouraged.

 The current measures are in line with Scottish Government guidelines and will enable us to accommodate and protect our staff and visitors.
 These measures may change as advice from the Scottish Government is updated.

 We will provide regular updates through our social media channels (see below) as well as on the Glasgow Life website.